 HOME Strategies Synopsis

-City of Lauderhill uses HOME funds to provide home purchase, rehabilitation, and/or new construction financing assistance to eligible homeowners and new homebuyers.
+City of Lauderhill uses HOME funds to provide home purchase, and rehabilitation assistance to eligible homeowners and new homebuyers.

 Purchase Assistance Program

 The City provides purchase assistance to qualified homebuyers within 50% to 80% range based on income limits established by HUD and adjusted for family size.
 Purchase assistance includes: closing costs, and down payment assistance.